 29. It was not plantation ownership itself that was a big step, for the Dutch Brazil experience probably encouraged Jews into plantation ownership - ref 335 discusses the case of the Gabay plantation family in Jamaica, while the Jews made a great success of plantations in Surinam.
 The big step was sugar industry knowledge and of course - for poor relations - finance!
 Thus in Barbados Aaron #376 was a plantation owner around 1680 (ref 207 PTI p8), and Abraham may also have been a plantation owner (ref 207 PTI p7).
 David #44 appears to have left Barbados property in the hands of his stepson Jacob upon leaving Barbados around 1672 (see table dealing with property ownership 1679-80 in ref 207 PTI p5), but this was property in town.

 30. Moses #46 had visited Amsterdam regularly since 1649 probably from France.
 Abraham #45 was a full cousin of the wealthy Abraham Israel Pereira #1628, and probably so too was Moses #46.
 Pereira was a supporter of Menasseh ben Israel, leader of the quest for readmission, who had been in communication with Cromwell since 1651.
-Later, after William of Orange became William 3 of England Dutch Jews, like close Baruch Lousada relative Jacob Israel Pereira #1765 of Den Haag and son of Abraham #1628, prospered.
+Later, after William of Orange became William 3 of England, close Baruch Lousada relative Jacob Israel Pereira #1765 of Den Haag, prospered in his military contractor business (Pereira and Machado) for William of Orange.